stepzen-dev/examples/with-python/README.md

 In your virtual environment and inside your `with-python` folder in your terminal, run ` /Users/YOUR_USERNAME_HERE/with-python/env/bin/python /Users/YOUR_USERNAME)HERE/with-python/main.py` to see the data coming back from your GraphQL API.

+## Another example - Integrating Weather API
+- Please follow the above steps first of creating the stepzen account and cloning the repo.

+1. Create a new file called integration.py in your project's root directory.

+2. Import the requests library.

+3. Define a function called weather that takes two arguments: a city name and an API key.

+4. Make a GET request to the StepZen Weather API using the city name and API key.

+5. Parse the response JSON and return the current temperature in the city.

 ## Learn More

 You can learn more in the [StepZen documentation](https://stepzen.com/docs).
 Questions?
 Head over to [Discord](https://discord.com/invite/9k2VdPn2FR) or [GitHub Discussions](https://github.com/stepzen-dev/examples/discussions) to ask questions.